-The Borrowers are small, 15cm high humans who live in the English hinterland.
-They live out their lives in mouse-hole sized nooks in human homes, and survive by "borrowing" ...
+The Borrowers are small, fifteen-centimeter-high humans, who live in the English hinterland.
+They live out their lives in mouse-hole sized nooks in human houses, and survive by "borrowing" ...
 See full summary »

 The Clock family are four-inch-tall people who live anonymously in another family's residence, borrowing simple items to make their home.
-Life changes for the Clocks when their daughter, Arrietty, is discovered.
+Life changes for the Clocks when their teenage daughter, Arrietty, is discovered.

 2 of 4 people found this review helpful.

 Was this review helpful to you?